Difference Between EIGRP and OSPF

 With faster convergences, it increases availability.

-This protocol uses a mechanism of reliable transport to guarantee all EIGRP packets ordered delivery to its neighbors.
+This protocol uses a mechanism of reliable transport to guarantee all EIGRP packets are ordered and delivered to their neighbours.
 The intermixed transmission of unicast and multicast packets is supported by transport.

 What is OSPF?

 The OSPF has largely replaced the older RIP or Routing Information Protocol in corporate networks.
-RIP requires routers to send every 30 seconds of the entire routing table to neighbors.
+RIP requires routers to send every 30 seconds of the entire routing table to neighbours.

 But OSPF sends only the changed part and only when a change occurs.